 You may also be a candidate for physical therapy to strengthen your jaw muscles and prevent additional jaw complications.

-If you need relief from chronic jaw pain, schedule a diagnostic evaluation for TMJ with Dr. Rockey by calling South County Sleep Solutions today.
+If you need relief from chronic jaw pain, schedule a diagnostic evaluation for TMJ with Dr. Rockey by calling the office nearest you today.